 A Zero Trust model scrutinizes and authenticates every user or device requesting access to systems or resources whether the requestor is an insider or outsider.
 It is based on principles of explicit verification through a single centralized source of truth for authentication.
 Secondly, it enforced the Principle of Least Privilege for all accesses – which promotes granting ‘just enough access and no more’ than required to do the job.
 Zero Trust also enforces authentication/validation of access through a layered access authorization model like Two-Factor or Multi-Factor authentication.
 It helps the IT team to identify and block all unauthorized insider activities including high-risk activities performed by potential malicious insiders.

-3. Enterprise grade Backup Strategy
+3. Enterprise-grade Backup Strategy

-Apart from these layered defences, implementing a secure backup and recovery process can help organizations prepare against the risk of malicious deletion.
+Apart from these layered defenses, implementing a secure backup and recovery process can help organizations prepare against the risk of malicious deletion.
 When looking for a backup solution, here are a few important things to consider:

 - Industrial grade encryption that enforces strict segregation of duties to guarantee data privacy.

 - Immutable backups which are insulated from changes made on the endpoint, so as to protect against accidental deletion, and more importantly intentional malicious insider attacks.

 - Centralized monitoring, reporting and audit logging.